 Constipation is an experience everyone goes through now and then, but if you have chronic or recurring constipation, you should seek medical advice.
 The highly experienced team at Colon and Rectal Surgeons of Greater Hartford can diagnose the cause of your constipation and provide the most effective solution to the problem.
-New England’s largest specialist colorectal practice provides services at their convenient office locations in Bloomfield, South Windsor, and Plainville, Connecticut.
+New England’s largest specialist colorectal practice provides services at their convenient office locations in Bloomfield, South Windsor, Enfield, and Plainville, Connecticut.
 Call the branch nearest you today or book an appointment online.

 Constipation is a problem most people experience from time to time.
 It happens when your stool hardens, so it becomes difficult to pass.
 You’ll have fewer bowel movements if you’re constipated.

 Most causes of constipation aren’t due to serious diseases.
 It can be distressing and extremely uncomfortable, though.
 Passing hard stools can tear the anus, which is full of nerve endings.
 Anal tears or fissures are, therefore, very painful.

 The hardened stool can sometimes build up to form a mass that blocks the rectum.
 This is called fecal impaction, which needs urgent medical attention.

 Of the many reasons you can get constipation, the primary causes are having a diet that contains too little fiber and not having enough water.
 Other possible causes include:

 Some medications can cause constipation too, particularly some types of antidepressants, iron pills, prescription painkillers, and antacids containing calcium or aluminum.
 Taking too many laxatives can also cause constipation.